Aim of BLUE REVOLUTION

-The home of small state socialism, Blue Revolution is a political platform which seeks to enable as many people as possible from as wide a variety of backgrounds as possible to stand for elections at every administrative level from Parish to Parliament.
-This is achieved by the simple means of authorising use of party emblems to those who endorse the Blue Revolution “core values” and five manifesto pledges.
+Blue Revolution is a political brand registered as a political party which seeks to enable as many people as possible from as wide a variety of backgrounds as possible to stand for elections at every administrative level from Parish to Parliament.
+This is achieved by the simple means of authorising use of party emblems to those who endorse the Blue Revolution “core values” and pledges.

-The platform will have a light touch approach to identifying and approving nominations to stand for election and will leave individual candidates to take responsibility for their own campaigns.
-However, advice and guidance will be made available to all candidates to help ensure that the platform is not brought into disrepute and to help ensure that candidates comply with all relevant electoral laws and other relevant legislation.
-However, Blue Revolution is not legally responsible for the activities, errors or omissions of candidates.
+Blue Revolution will have a light touch approach to identifying and approving nominations to stand for election and will leave individual candidates to take responsibility for their own campaigns.
+However, advice and guidance will be made available to all candidates to help ensure that the brand identity of Blue Revolution is not brought into disrepute and to help ensure that candidates comply with all relevant electoral laws and other relevant legislation.
+However Blue Revolution is not legally responsible for the activities, errors or omissions of candidates.
 Some finance may be made available such as part funding of deposits for any Parliamentary election fought.

-The platform will always attempt to ensure that all Blue Revolution campaigns reflect the core values of the platform and as far as possible its five manifesto pledges.
-These manifesto pledges are detailed in the manifesto which is published on the plaform website. www.abluerevolution.org
+Blue Revolution will always attempt to ensure that all campaigns reflect the core values – Contract, Choice and Consent and as far as its pledges.
+These pledges are:

-All membership fees of £5.00 will entitle the member within the relevant calendar year to access the abluerevolution.org website and to apply to use all election materials made available on the website in respect of any election they wish to contest.
+There is no membership fee.
+Providing an e-mail address entitles the member within the relevant calendar year to attend the AGM and they can use the abluerevolution.org website and to use all election materials made available on the website in respect of any election they wish to contest.
 The nominating officer has the responsibility of sanctioning the use of the emblems and descriptions on application by any member who wishes to stand in an election.

 If a member is refused permission to use the “Blue Revolution” identity marks and description there is an appeals process.
-In the first instance, the appeal is to the leader of the platform and the final appeal is to the management committee.
+In the first instance the appeal is to the leader of the party and the final appeal is to the management committee.
 The full committee’s decision on the matter of the use of the identity marks and descriptions is final.

 Blue Revolution will advertise for new members and potential candidates where there are elections taking place, as well as promoting local members.

-The membership of Blue Revolution is based on an e mail or written request to join the party until the date of the next Annual General meeting.
-Members will be invited to an Annual General Meeting (AGM) to be held within three months of the 1st of January each year i.e. no later than the 1st April.
-Invitations will be sent out by e-mail to members.
+The membership of Blue Revolution is based on a request for membership and permission to store details of party members on a database.
+Members will be invited to an Annual General Meeting (AGM) by e mail.
+The AGM will be held within three months of the 1st of January each year i.e. no later than the 1st April.
 The AGM could be held anywhere but is likely to be held in an area close to the greatest number of members.

 The membership will be kept informed about the Blue Revolution via the abluerevolution.org website.

-It is also proposed that “workshop” events will be delivered to gauge the views and opinions of members and guide policy and to explain the core values and manifesto pledges.
+It is also proposed that “workshop” events will be delivered to gauge the views and opinions of members and to explain the core values and pledges.

-Members join Blue Revolution by sending their request for membership to the party address.
-Members who wish to have a membership card can be issues with one.
-Membership runs from January to January.
-A record will be kept of member’s details and this will be managed in line with the Data Protection Act and used for no purpose other than communicating with members.
-Donations by members will be banked in a Blue Revolution Bank Account and will only be used to administer membership and to support election campaigns.
+Members join Blue Revolution by informing Blue Revolution of their interest and confirming their intended membership.
+Membership runs from 1st January to 31st December.
+A record will be kept of member’s details and this will be managed in line with the Data Protection Act and current legislation and only used for no purpose other than communicating with individual members.
+Membership donations will be banked in a Blue Revolution Bank Account and will only be used to administer membership and to support election campaigns.

-The platform has broad values which accept differences of opinion on a wide range of areas of political activism.
-Blue Revolution is not a traditional right or left-wing platform.
+The party has broad values which accept differences of opinion on a wide range of areas of political activism.
+Blue Revolution is not a traditional right or left-wing party.
 The Blue Revolution constitution requires only that candidates understand and apply the core values of Contract, Choice and Consent upon which we believe freedom and democracy are constructed.

-Contract, Choice and Consent as core values of Blue Revolution should be demonstrably understood by platform members who apply to be a candidate in elections.
+Contract, Choice and Consent as core values of Blue Revolution should be demonstrably understood by party members who apply to be candidate in elections.
 All candidates should accept that these core values apply to all individuals.

-Blue Revolution is not a platform that discriminates.
-Blue Revolution is a platform of freedom for all.
-Blue Revolution seeks to promote the interests of taxpayers and blue-collar workers who we believe have been overlooked by successive governments and establishment interests and who either do not find a voice with mainstream parties of the centre-left or centre-right or struggle to be heard.
+Blue Revolution does not discriminate.
+Blue Revolution promotes freedom for all.
+Blue Revolution seeks to promote the interests of taxpayers and blue collar workers who we believe have been overlooked by successive governments and establishment interests and who either do not find a voice with mainstream parties of the centre left or centre right or struggle to be heard.

-Blue Revolution will accept that whilst the values of Contract, Choice and Consent must be recognised and upheld, it is possible for controversial political opinions to be expressed.
-However such views must be compliant with the law.
-Any member who publishes material either in print or online that questions the core values of Contract, Choice and Consent will have their membership suspended.
-The appeal process is the same as it is for refusal to allow the use of identity marks.
+Blue Revolution will accept that whilst the values of Contract Choice and Consent must be recognised and upheld, it is possible for controversial political opinions to be expressed.
+However such views must be compliant with law.
+Any member who publishes material either in print or on- line which questions the core values of Contract, Choice and Consent will have their membership suspended.
+The appeal process is the same as it is for refusal to allow use of identity marks.

-The Blue Revolution accepts there are uncomfortable discussions in politics, but freedom of speech is a fundamental part of the democratic process, something to which all voters are entitled and Blue Revolution candidates consent to and express.
+Blue Revolution accepts there are uncomfortable discussions in politics but freedom of speech is a fundemental part of the democratic process, something to which all voters are entitled and Blue Revolution candidates consent to and express.

 Blue Revolution will encourage open, frank and challenging debate on all subjects which are of interest or relevance to our members and their wider communities.